Seattle Public Schools, 1862-2023: Montlake Elementary School

 See Additional Media

-Enrollment peaked in 1935-36 with 487 students.
+In 1935-1936, enrollment reached 487 students.
 Kindergarten was added the following year.
-In early 1937, Montlake parents petitioned the school board for an addition to the building.
-They pointed out that 35 percent of the 470 pupils were forced to attend classes in 10-year-old portables with inadequate lighting and heating facilities.
-The addition, however, was never built.
+In early 1937, Montlake parents petitioned the school board for an addition to the building, pointing out that 35 percent of the 470 pupils were forced to attend classes in 10-year-old portables with inadequate lighting and heating.
+The addition was never built.

-In September 1941, Montlake was reduced to a K-6 school; the 7th and 8th grades were transferred to an intermediate center at Meany, reducing the student body to 278.
-Enrollment climbed again to 439 in 1956-57.
-It was not until the late 1960s that a hot lunch program was established at Montlake.
-Meals were prepared at Roosevelt High School, brought to Montlake, reheated, and served.
+In September 1941, Montlake became a K-6 school.
+7th and 8th graders were transferred to an intermediate center at Meany, reducing the Montlake student body to 278.
+Enrollment climbed again to 439 in 1956-1957.
+Hot lunches, available in the late 1960s, were prepared at Roosevelt High School and brought to Montlake, where they were reheated and served.

 Location: 22nd Avenue N & E McGraw Street